 Homicide is the most serious offense a person can be charged with.
 Even an attempted murder charge can carry severe penalties.
 If you are convicted, you are almost guaranteed a mandatory prison sentence.
 Any person accused of murder or attempted murder should seek an experienced criminal defense attorney today.

-Law Office of Rochelle S. Berliner founder, Rochelle S. Berliner, has nearly three decades of practice in criminal law, about half of which was spent as a prosecutor.
+Law Office founder, Rochelle S. Berliner, has nearly three decades of practice in criminal law, about half of which was spent as a prosecutor.
 She is familiar with the operations and techniques used in the District Attorney's Office.
 Ms. Berliner and her team understand how to use the evidence to win over juries.
 Do not give up hope, and do not speak to law enforcement.
 Call an attorney.
-You have legal options with the attorneys at Law Office of Rochelle S. Berliner.
+You have legal options with the attorneys at Law Office.

-The attorneys at Law Office of Rochelle S. Berliner defend those accused or murder or attempted murder throughout New York City and Nassau and Suffolk Counties.
+The attorneys at Law Office defend those accused or murder or attempted murder throughout New York City and Nassau and Suffolk Counties.

-Call the attorneys at Law Office of Rochelle S. Berliner, and schedule your free consultation today.
+Call the attorneys at Law Office, and schedule your free consultation today.

 Overview for Murder Offenses in New York